chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: help me to launch the launch file
+# frage help me to launch the launch file